miguelcarrascoq/yt-summary/README.md

-Get a sumary of a youtube video using AI.
+Get a summary of a youtube video using AI.
 Check the [demo](https://yt-summary-next.vercel.app/).

 ![Preview](public/images/preview.jpg)